babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 | --- | --- |
 | Message Size | 0.83 MB | 0.314 MB | 1.64 MB |

+Without reconfiguring the max message size thresholds in Kafka or MapR-ES, it should be possible to stream images as long as they're no larger than 640x480.

 ***How big is too big for stream messages?***